 5. Tell me about a time you needed to advocate for occupational therapy.

 There are many ways to advocate for occupational therapy.
-For example, during your clinical rotations, you may have encountered a patient who was receiving physical therapy to help them regain mobility following an injury—but who also needed occupational therapy interventions to help them resume the activities that give their life meaning.
+For example, during your clinical rotations, you may have encountered a patient receiving physical therapy to help them regain mobility following an injury—but who also needed occupational therapy interventions to help them resume the activities that give their life meaning.
 If you recommended OT in this or a similar situation, that is advocacy.

-7. What is your greatest strength—and your greatest weakness?
+7. What is your greatest strength, and your greatest weakness?

 Your response is an opportunity to highlight your achievements as an OT and how you’ll be an asset to the team.
-You can frame your weakness in terms of certain clinical skills you would like to further develop, such as skills you would need to practice occupational therapy in acute care or in the setting relevant to this job.
+You can frame your weakness in terms of certain clinical skills you would like to further develop, such as skills you would need to practice occupational therapy in acute care or the setting relevant to this job.

 In your answer, demonstrate your readiness to perform in that setting and your willingness to adapt.
 You can list examples of when and how you worked in similar settings.
 Also consider related experiences that highlight your capabilities, such as volunteering or caregiving.